Probate fees set for significant rises

 Further reading: Joint Bank Accounts – Death Taxes & Mental Capacity

-If you or your clients would like to discuss this article please contact Philip Nelson (0113 244 6100).
+If you or your clients would like to discuss this article please contact the Private Client team on 0113 244 6100.